Azrielx86/LearningAssembly_x86/README.md

 # Learning Assembly x86

-This repository contains some of my assembly programs for x86 architecture in Linux Also I'll add some programs for DOS that I have written for one of my classes.
+This repository contains some of my assembly programs for x86 architecture in Linux

+Also I'll add some programs for DOS that I have written for one of my classes, it may be in the TASM directory*.